diargegaj/Recipe-Sharing/README.md

 - **User Authentication**: Sign in, register and manage your account.
 - **Social Interactions**:
     - **Follow & Unfollow Users**: Engage with other users by following them and manage your own followers.
+    - **Followers & Following List**: Easily view a list of users who you are following and who are following you.
 - **Post and Edit Recipes**: Share your culinary wisdom.
 - **Search and View**: Discover recipes posted by other users.
 - **Detailed Recipe Information**: Includes ingredients, steps, and author info.
-- **Profile Management**: Update your user information and profile picture.
+- **Profile Management**: Update your user information, profile picture, and view your followers and following lists.

 ## 🛠 Architecture & Libraries